solaguirre/workdayscheduler/README.md

 ## About The Project

 The purpose of this assignment is to create a worday scheduler that stores input data into local storage, and the changes are saved when the page is refreshed.
+The idea is to facilitate your daily planning allowing you to view your tasks and appointments for the day.

 ## Created With